 Brachycephalic airway syndrome (BAS)

-This manifests through primary upper airway anatomical abnormalities that result in elongated soft palate, everted saccules, hypoplastic trachea, and stenotic nares.
-This condition is commonly observed in flat-faced canines including French bulldogs, pugs, and Boston terriers.
+This manifests through primary upper airway anatomical abnormalities that result in the elongated soft palate, everted saccules, hypoplastic trachea, and stenotic nares.
+This condition is commonly observed in flat-faced breeds including French bulldogs, pugs, and Boston terriers.

 - Everted laryngeal saccules – There would be small pouches or sacs that can be found inside the larynx.
 The swelling saccules will soon obstruct airway flow without surgical interruption.